ofajs/ofa-v4-docs/docs/en/docs/create-app/o-router.md

 ## fix-body attribute

-The `o-router` component also provides a `fix-body` attribute.
-When you set this attribute, the component will automatically add styles to the `<html>` tag so that the size of the application matches the size of the page, making the content of the application fill the entire window.
+The `o-router` component also provides a `fix-body` property.
+When you set this property, the component will automatically add styles to the `<html>` tag so that the size of the application matches the size of the page, making the content of the application fill the entire window.

 ```html
 <!DOCTYPE html>